 How much does it cost?

-Attorneys will charge a fee to draft a power of attorney.
+Your attorney will charge a fee to draft a power of attorney.
+It is advisable to establish this cost upfront.

 How can we help you?